ancuongnguyen07/AdvancedNetworking/server-sockets.md

 propagates the possible error up in the call stack, which would have caused termination of the program.

+The `write` call shows another way of checking for an error outcome, in case we are not interested in the exact Ok return value.
+A better alternative, in addition to handling the write call through the writable event, would be to check how many bytes were actually written, and prepare for the case when only part of the data was written.
+Again, lazy coding.

+You can test the program by first starting the server in the same way as before:

+    cargo run -- 0.0.0.0:2000

+Then, open more than one terminal windows where you start a netcat session in each, opening multiple connections to server:

+    nc 127.0.0.1 2000

+Try typing different things to different terminal windows, closing netcat in some windows by Ctrl-D (Hang-up of connection) or Ctrl-C (Interrupt netcat), and then restarting netcat.

 ### Multithreaded operation

 _TODO_